Duerotherium Explained

 Classification

-Duerotherium belongs to the Anoplotheriidae, a Palaeogene artiodactyl family endemic to western Europe that lived from the middle Eocene to the early Oligocene (~44 to 30 Ma, possible earliest record at ~48 Ma).
-The exact evolutionary origins and dispersals of the anoplotheriids are uncertain, but they exclusively resided within the continent when it was an archipelago that was isolated by seaway barriers from other regions such as Balkanatolia and the rest of eastern Eurasia.
-The Anoplotheriidae's relations with other members of the Artiodactyla are not well-resolved, with some determining it to be either a tylopod (which includes camelids and merycoidodonts of the Palaeogene) or a close relative to the infraorder and some others believing that it may have been closer to the Ruminantia (which includes tragulids and other close Palaeogene relatives).[2]
+Duerotherium belongs to the Anoplotheriidae, a Palaeogene artiodactyl family endemic to Western Europe that lived from the middle Eocene to the early Oligocene (~44 to 30 Ma, possible earliest record at ~48 Ma).
+The exact evolutionary origin of anoplotheriids remain uncertain, but they were exclusively distributed in Europe when it was an archipelago that was isolated by seaway barriers from other regions such as Balkanatolia and the rest of eastern Eurasia.
+The Anoplotheriidae's relations with other artiodactyl groups are not well-resolved.
+Some authors assigned them to tylopods (which include camelids and merycoidodonts) or considered them to be close relatives of that group, while some others believed that they were closer to the Ruminantia (which include, amongst others, tragulids).[2]
 [3]

-The Anoplotheriidae consists of two subfamilies, the Dacrytheriinae and Anoplotheriinae, the latter of which is the subfamily that Duerotherium belongs to.
-The Dacrytheriinae is the older subfamily of the two that first appeared in the middle Eocene (since the Mammal Palaeogene zones unit MP13, possibly up to MP10), although some authors consider them to be a separate family in the form of the Dacrytheriidae.[1]
-[4] [5] Anoplotheriines made their first appearances by the late Eocene (MP15-MP16), or ~41-40 Ma, within western Europe with Duerotherium and Robiatherium.
-After a significant gap of anoplotheriines in MP17a-MP17b, the derived anoplotheriids Anoplotherium and Diplobune made their first appearances in western Europe by MP18, although their exact origins are unknown.[1]
+The Anoplotheriidae consists of two subfamilies, the Dacrytheriinae and Anoplotheriinae, and Duerotherium belongs to the latter.
+The Dacrytheriinae is the older subfamily and first appeared in the middle Eocene (in the Mammal Palaeogene zones unit MP13, possibly up to MP10), although some authors consider them to be a separate family, as Dacrytheriidae.[1]
+[4] [5] Anoplotheriines made their first appearances by the late Eocene (MP15-MP16; ~41–40 Ma) with Duerotherium and Robiatherium.
+After a significant gap of anoplotheriines in MP17a-MP17b, the derived anoplotheriids Anoplotherium and Diplobune made their first appearances by MP18, although their exact origins remain unknown.[1]

-Conducting studies focused on the phylogenetic relations within the Anoplotheriidae has proven difficult due to the general scarcity of fossil specimens of most genera.[1]
-The phylogenetic relations of the Anoplotheriidae as well as the Xiphodontidae, Mixtotheriidae, and Cainotheriidae have also been elusive due to the selenodont morphologies of the molars, which were convergent with tylopods or ruminants.[6]
-Some researchers considered the selenodont families Anoplotheriidae, Xiphodontidae, and Cainotheriidae to be within Tylopoda due to postcranial features that were similar to the tylopods from North America in the Palaeogene.[7]
-Other researchers tie them as being more closely related to ruminants than tylopods based on dental morphology.
-Different phylogenetic analyses have produced different results for the "derived" selenodont Eocene European artiodactyl families, making it uncertain whether they were closer to the Tylopoda or Ruminantia.[8]
+The phylogenetic relations within the Anoplotheriidae remain uncertain due to the general scarcity of fossil specimens of most genera.[1]
+The phylogenetic relations of the Anoplotheriidae itself, as well as the Xiphodontidae, Mixtotheriidae, and Cainotheriidae, have also been elusive due to the selenodont morphologies of the molars, which evolved independently in tylopods or ruminants.[6]
+Some researchers considered the selenodont families Anoplotheriidae, Xiphodontidae, and Cainotheriidae to be within Tylopoda due to postcranial features that were similar to North American tylopods.[7]
+Other researchers instead found them to be close relatives of ruminants based on dental morphology.
+Different phylogenetic analyses have produced different results for the "derived" selenodont Eocene artiodactyl families from Europe, making it uncertain whether they were closer to the Tylopoda or Ruminantia.[8]
 [9]

-In an article published in 2019, Romain Weppe et al. conducted a phylogenetic analysis on the Cainotherioidea within the Artiodactyla based on mandibular and dental characteristics, specifically in terms of relationships with artiodactyls of the Palaeogene.
-The results retrieved that the superfamily was closely related to the Mixtotheriidae and Anoplotheriidae.
-They determined that the Cainotheriidae, Robiacinidae, Anoplotheriidae, and Mixtotheriidae formed a clade that was the sister group to the Ruminantia while Tylopoda, along with the Amphimerycidae and Xiphodontidae split earlier in the tree.[9]
-The phylogenetic tree used for the journal and another published work about the cainotherioids is outlined below:[10]
+In an 2019 article, Romain Weppe et al. conducted a phylogenetic analysis on the Cainotherioidea within the Artiodactyla based on mandibular and dental characteristics, specifically in terms of relationships with artiodactyls of the Palaeogene.
+The results suggest that Cainotherioidea was closely related to the Mixtotheriidae and Anoplotheriidae.
+They determined that the Cainotheriidae, Robiacinidae, Anoplotheriidae, and Mixtotheriidae formed a clade that was the sister group of the Ruminantia while Tylopoda, along with the Amphimerycidae and Xiphodontidae, split earlier in the tree.[9]
+The phylogenetic tree published in the article and another work about the cainotherioids is outlined below:[10]

 In 2022, Weppe created a phylogenetic analysis in his academic thesis regarding Palaeogene artiodactyl lineages, focusing most specifically on the endemic European families.
 The phylogenetic tree, according to Weppe, is the first to conduct phylogenetic affinities of all anoplotheriid genera, although not all individual species were included.
 He found that the Anoplotheriidae, Mixtotheriidae, and Cainotherioidea form a clade based on synapomorphic dental traits (traits thought to have originated from their most recent common ancestor).
 The result, Weppe mentioned, matches up with previous phylogenetic analyses on the Cainotherioidea with other endemic European Palaeogene artiodactyls that support the families as a clade.
 As a result, he argued that the proposed superfamily Anoplotherioidea, composing of the Anoplotheriidae and Xiphodontidae as proposed by Alan W. Gentry and Hooker in 1988, is invalid due to the polyphyly of the lineages in the phylogenetic analysis.
 However, the Xiphodontidae was still found to compose part of a wider clade with the three other groups.
 He said that Ephelcomenus, Duerotherium, and Robiatherium compose a clade of the Anoplotheriidae.[6]
 [11]